-Additionally. you are also entitled to a more comprehensive annual physical exam.
+Additionally, you are also entitled to a more comprehensive annual physical exam.
 Please talk to your Care Team or your PCP to better understand when to plan for this additional exam.
-There is no coinsurance, copayment, or deductible for the annual wellness visit.

-What you must pay when you get these services that are covered for you • 🍑 Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-There is no coinsurance, deductible for Medicare-covered bone mass measurement.
-Weight Scheme Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women aged 40 and older Clinical breast exams once every 24 months There is no coinsurance, copayment, or deductible for cover screening mammograms. red Cardiac rehabilitation services\$20 copay for eachComprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
-The plan also covers intensive cardiac rehabilitation programs that are\$20 copay for each Medicare-covered services visit.\$20 copay for each Medicare-covered services visit.\$20 copay for each Medicare-covered on typically more rigorous or more intense than cardiac rehabilitation programs.
-Requires prior ces vi Re sit.
+What you must pay when you get these services Services that are covered for you 🍑 Bone mass measurement For qualified individuals (generally, this means people There is no coinsurance, at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or copayment, or more frequently if medically necessary: procedures to deductible for Medicare-covered identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the bone mass results. measurement. 🍑 Breast cancer screening (mammograms) Covered services include: There is no coinsurance, One baseline mammogram between the ages of 35 copayment, or deductible for covered • One screening mammogram every 12 months for screening women aged 40 and older mammograms. • Clinical breast exams once every 24 months Cardiac rehabilitation services\ \$20 copay for each Medicare-covered Comprehensive programs of cardiac rehabilitation services that include exercise, education, and cardiac rehabilitation counseling are covered for members who meet certain services visit. conditions with a doctor's order.
+The plan also covers \$20 copay for each intensive cardiac rehabilitation programs that are Medicare-covered typically more rigorous or more intense than cardiac intensive cardiac rehabilitation programs. rehabilitation services visit.